What It's Like To Be A Therapist During COVID-19

 “Right now, the only thing we’re certain of is that there’s a lot of uncertainty.
 That uncertainty feeds anxiety.
 We’re sort of learning to accept that we don’t like all this but that it is what it is.

-“For some people who have someone they love who’s tested positive for coronavirus or who’s been hospitalized, I work with them through those difficulties.
+“For some people who have someone they love who’s tested positive for coronavirus or who’s been hospitalised, I work with them through those difficulties.

 “But for most people, a lot of the work we do is focusing on how they can structure their days, and how they can turn their attention toward what is going well — and whether they can use this time as an opportunity to do something they haven’t done before.
 Like a hobby or catching up on reading.
 They can hike or walk or run around the block.”